School Logo

 Through this approach, we aim to nurture pupils who are critical thinkers, empathetic citizens, and confident in expressing their own ideas while appreciating diversity.

-Schools have to teach RE but parents can withdraw their children for all or part of the lessons- to discuss this, please email us on office@wwglt.co.uk to book a meeting with Mr St Croix, our Curriulum Coordinator.
+Schools are required to teach Religion and Worldviews, but parents can withdraw their children for all or part of the lessons.
+To discuss this further, please email us on office@wwglt.co.uk to book a meeting with Mr Ventin.

 Top